Skip to main content

 ECON 303.
 Money and Banking.
 3 Credits.

 Nature of our current Monetary system; functional analysis of commercial bank operations; limits to credit expansion; alternative theories of the value of money; monetary and fiscal policies for control of the business cycle; powers of the Federal Reserve System and the Treasury; mechanics of international payment; balance-of-payments and other problems.
-Prerequisites: ECON 201 and ECON 202.
-F,S.
+Prerequisite: ECON 201 and ECON 202.
+F,S,SS.

 ECON 338.
 International Economics.
 3 Credits.